surveyjs/survey-library/docs/handle-survey-results-store.md

 });
 ```

 The `onComplete` event handler only sends survey results in JSON format to your server.
-How you store them fully depends on your backend.
+The way you store them fully depends on your backend.

 ## Store Survey Results in the SurveyJS Service